 Our work also has a strong connection to the literature on international business cycle fluctuations.
-That literature argues that countries that trade more with each other have more correlated business cycles (e.g., Frankel and Rose, 1998).
+These studies argue that countries that trade more with each other have more correlated business cycles (e.g., Frankel and Rose 1998).
 The mechanisms underlying such correlation is a key question in the empirical macro literature.
-In particular, researchers ask whether the increased correlation arises from the prevalence of common shocks hitting countries that trade more together and thus increasing business cycle comovement or from the propagation of country-specific shocks through the trade channel (Imbs, 2004).
-Our natural experiments document the causal importance of country-specific shocks along the trade network, and our methodology provides a general way to aggregate information in either fundamentals or prices in order to compare the importance of different network links.
+In particular, researchers ask whether the increased correlation arises from the prevalence of common shocks hitting countries that trade more together and thus increasing business cycle comovement of countries or from the propagation of country-specific shocks through the trade channel (Imbs, 2004).
+Our two natural-experiment tests show the causal importance of country-specific shocks along the trade network, and our methodology provides a general way to aggregate information in either fundamentals or prices in order to compare the importance of different network links.
 Moreover, given the fact that stock market cycles and business cycles have only a loose correlation (Fama and French, 1989), our insights regarding the importance of the SCDS market may facilitate progress in the international business cycle literature.

 Exploiting financial data to identify the propagation of macroeconomic activity via networks is an additional important contribution of our work to this growing literature.
-Previous studies that focus on accounting/macro data are hamstrung by the fact that accounting realizations such as sales or GDP contain a large predictable component and are the result of only activity over the accounting quarter/year in question (so low frequency).
-In contrast, our approach allows us to examine the importance of the trade network not only at a higher frequency (which helps with identification) but also by using forward-looking asset prices, which should capitalize news about the value of information contained in these links.
-Indeed, recognizing these links allows us to describe novel variation in risk and in average return for the cross-section of country-level equity and credit markets.
+Previous studies that focus on accounting/macro data are hamstrung by the fact that accounting realizations, such as sales or GDP, contain a large predictable component and are the result of activity only over the accounting quarter/year in question (so low frequency).
+In contrast, our approach allows us to examine the importance of the trade network not only at a higher frequency (which helps with identification) but also by using forward-looking asset prices, which should capitalize news about the value that we show the importance of indirect links, markets must aggregate information across a wide range of trading partners.